faithqts/MyAltManager/README.md

-# AltManager
+# MyAltManager
-A fork of the AltManager Addon for World of Warcraft, updated to Patch 9.1 for personal use.
+A fork of the AltManager Addon for World of Warcraft, renamed and updated to Patch 9.1 for personal use.

+**Addon Credits**
+* Qooning - Tarren Mill, 2017-2020 (Method Alt Manager)
+* Kabootzey - Tarren Mill, 2018 (Battle for Azeroth, AltManager)

 ---